 2.

-Error: the form 'vivieno' is incorrect; the correct ending of the gerund for -ir is '-iendo'.
+Error: the form 'vivieno' is incorrect; the correct gerund ending for -ir is '-iendo'.

-Error: 'vivido' is past participle, not gerund; 'viviendo' must be used.
+Error: 'vivido' is a past participle, not a gerund; 'viviendo' must be used.

 3.

-Spelling error in the formation of the gerund of the verb leer; the correct form is 'leyendo', not 'leiendo'.
+Spelling error in forming the gerund of the verb leer; the correct form is 'leyendo', not 'leiendo'.

-Error: after 'we are' a gerund must be used, not an infinitive; that's why 'leyendo' is correct.
+Error: after 'we are' gerund must be used, not infinitive; that is why 'leyendo' is correct.

 4.

-Error: after 'estar' the gerund must be used and not the infinitive, that's why 'yendo' is correct.
+Error: after 'estar' gerund must be used and not infinitive, so 'yendo' is correct.

-Error: 'ido' is past participle, not gerund; the correct gerund is 'yendo'.
+Error: 'ido' is a past participle, not a gerund; the correct gerund is 'yendo'.

-• Regular -ar verbs: Add -ando to the stem.
+• For -ar verbs: Add -ando to the verb stem.
+For example, trabajar becomes trabajando.

-• Regular -er and -ir verbs: Add -iendo to the stem.
+• For -er and -ir verbs: Add -iendo to the verb stem.
+For example, cumplir becomes cumpliendo.

 Irregular Gerunds